nusdbsystem/singa-auto/examples/models/speech_recognition/README.md

 ### Generating Trie

 See documentation on [DeepSpeech Git Repo](https://github.com/mozilla/DeepSpeech/tree/master/native_client) to generate the trie for your language model.
-Follow the steps up to **Compile libdeepspeech.so & generate_trie** section.
+You can simple download pre-built lm.binary, alphabet.txt and trie files using above stpes, or should you in need to generate your own language model, please follow the steps below up to **Compile libdeepspeech.so & generate_trie** section.
 The generated binaries will be saved to `bazel-bin/native-client/`.

 Remember to modify the `alphabet.txt` file if you are training TfDeepSpeech on languages other than English.